 - no election to opt in made at all; or even

 - a response that indicates the fund has specifically chosen NOT to opt into the relief

 an amendment can be submitted that effectively changes this to opting in.
 (We expect the argument is that the irrevocable part of the election can only ever apply to a positive choice to take up the relief.
 No decision or even a decision not to opt in doesn’t constitute an election for this purpose.)

 So if your fund has mistakenly ignored CGT relief and already lodged their 2016/17 return, it’s not too late to change things.
 If your fund has already lodged a return with a positive election to opt in, then unfortunately that cannot be changed.

 If you’re struggling with CGT relief, you’re not alone.
 Heffron has helped countless advisers, accountants and trustees understand the rules and make their decisions.
-We can review a specific fund’s circumstances and provide a report on which method applies together with our recommendation as to whether the fund opts in, defers etc (see our CGT relief review service).
-We have guides you can use to explain the rules for clients (CGT relief fact sheets), minute templates (CGT relief minutes) and technical papers (CGT relief paper).
+We can review a specific fund’s circumstances and provide a report on which method applies together with our recommendation as to whether the fund opts in, defers etc. We have guides you can use to explain the rules for clients, minute templates and technical papers.
 Let us help you deal with CGT relief quickly, efficiently and cost effectively so that you can get back to the important work of getting the most out of SMSFs for yourself or your clients.